nchopin/particles/README.md

   and generating RQMC sequences.

-* **FFBS (forward filtering backward sampling)**: standard, O(N^2) variant, and faster variants based on either MCMC, pure rejection, or the hybrid scheme ;
+* **FFBS (forward filtering backward sampling)**: standard, O(N^2) variant, and faster variants based on either MCMC, pure rejection, or the hybrid scheme;
   see Dau & Chopin (2022) for a discussion.
 The QMC version of Gerber and Chopin (2017, Bernoulli) is also implemented.